tabishine/sort_algorithm/README.md

 ## Usage

-1. Clone the repository or download the source code files.
+1. Clone the repository or download the source code files

 2. Install dependencies by running the following command in the terminal: